Nokia N78

 It is the successor of the N73 and its design shares similarities with the N81, N82 and N96.
 Despite its relatively low price, the Nokia N78 does still pack numerous standard Nseries features such as A-GPS, HSDPA and Wi-Fi.
 It has a touch-sensitive Navi wheel like on the N81, and was the first Nokia (and among the first overall, along with Sony Ericsson W980) to feature an FM transmitter.
 Its keypad is hidden in idle mode and lights up when a key is pressed.
 Later in 2008, the Nokia N79 was introduced.

-The Nokia N78 was also the first Nokia phone with the new extended guitar-based version of the Nokia Tune.
+The Nokia N78 was also the first Nokia phone with the rearranged guitar-based version of the Nokia Tune, which appeared in every subsequent Nokia phones until 2012.

 Firmware history

 Firmware version 20.149 (dated 8 December 2008) became available for the generic (non-branded) N78 via its over-the-air update facility in January 2009.

 The latest firmware version 21.002 released 18 February 2009 is the lightest update with a 214 KB downloaded file using FOTA.
 Many improvements were made to the overall performance of the device after the upgrade.

 There is also firmware version 30.011 available through Nokia Software Updater.
 This update was released 8 May 2009 but was not available through FOTA.